brewburgr/MPTFM/README.md

 We also include a [directory with a JupyterLab notebook](./Jupyter%20notebook%20experimental%20+%20template) where the surface method is applied to our experimental data from DNA hydrogel microparticles.

-We now also provide a [JupyterLab notebook for the nonlinear/linear elasticity (LET-NLET) comparison](./LET-NLET%20comparison) where the approach and results for this analysis are shown with example data from the Hertzian contact and Gaussian indenter scenarios.
+We now also provide a [JupyterLab notebook for the nonlinear/linear elasticity (LET-NLET) comparison](./LET-NLET%20comparison) where the approach and results for this analysis are shown with example data from the Hertzian contact, Gaussian indenter, and ring indenter scenarios.

 ---